RUTILEA/SDTest/README.md

 1. Run Qt Designer and create a .qrc file into [src/main/python/][dir-python].
-2. After editing the resources, convert the .qrc file to .py file by the command `pyrcc5 -o FILENAME.py FILENAME.qrc` inside that directory.
+2. After editing the resources, convert the .qrc file to .py file by the command `pyrcc5 -o --import-from qrc FILENAME_rc.py FILENAME.qrc` inside that directory.
 Both .qrc and .py files should be stored together there.

 ### Deployment
 - `fbs freeze` turns the app's source code into a standalone executable.
 This creates the folder `target/SDTest`.
 You can copy this directory to any other computer (with the same OS as yours) and run the app there.